Lionel Messi married his childhood sweetheart in 2017

-Lionel Messi is one of the most decorated and successful footballers of all time and he has won everything there is to win in the game except one trophy - the FIFA World Cup.
+Lionel Messi is one of the most decorated and successful footballers of all time and he has added to his illustrious list of achievements by lifting the FIFA World Cup in Qatar.

-Messi and his Argentina team mates will be aiming to avenge their loss in the final of the 2014 World Cup and will be aiming to lift the historic trophy for the first time since 1986.
+Messi and his Argentina team mates lifted the trophy for the first time in 1986 after a hard fought penalty shootout victory against 2018 winners France.

 Advertisement

-The 35-year-old forward has been pivotal to Argentina’s progress in the tournament so far and has been one of the stand out players of the competition with five goals from his opening six games.
-Messi has been cheered on every step of the way by his wife Antonela Roccuzzo and his children.
+The 35-year-old forward has been pivotal to Argentina’s success and scored an impressive seven goals from seven games.
+Messi became the first player in football history to score at every stage of the World Cup and was cheered on every step of the way by his wife Antonela Roccuzzo and his children.

 But who is Antonela Roccuzzo and how long has she been married to the seven-time Ballon d’Or winner?